So you’re wondering, how do you start a blog?

 Social media is another great way to get more traffic and grow your author following.
 Instead of merely tooting your own horn, be sure to interact with editors, writers and bloggers, too.Share their content with your community, comment on their posts and support them when and where you can.
 Hopefully, they’ll return the favor!

-Other than that, creating a successful writing blog is about hard work and consistency.
+In the end, creating a successful blog is about hard work and consistency.
 Keep posting helpful and engaging content, optimizing it for SEO and sharing it with your networks — and you’ll soon see your new blog start to blossom.

 Congratulations, you’ve now officially started a blog as a writer.
 Guess it’s time to get writing!